The Breg Knee Brace vs Levitation

 The Breg knee brace features the brand’s exclusive thumbwheel hinge technology.
 The thumbwheel is located on the side of the hinge and allows for additional adjustments to knee off-loading.
 Take note that the adjustments only pertain to the distribution of forces between the two sides of your knee.

-Knee Cap Unloading: Breg Knee Brace vs Levitation
+Knee Cap Offloading: Breg Knee Brace vs Levitation

 The Breg knee brace and other traditional offloader braces are unable to treat pain caused by osteoarthritis in the knee cap (patellofemoral compartment).
 This is because these braces only redistribute pressure from one tibiofemoral compartment to the other tibiofemoral compartment, resulting in little to no pressure relief to the knee cap.5